oliveiratales/blog-nintendista-html-css/README.md

 # Blog Nintendista 🎮

 **PT-BR:**
-Página inicial de um blog fictício com foco na marca Nintendo, com a temática de elementos do Super Nintendo, desenvolvido somente com HTML e CSS.
+Página inicial responsiva de um blog fictício com foco na marca Nintendo, com a temática de elementos do Super Nintendo, desenvolvido somente com HTML e CSS.

 **EN:**
-Homepage of a fictional blog focusing on the Nintendo brand, with the theme of Super Nintendo elements, developed only with HTML and CSS.
+Responsive homepage of a fictional blog focusing on the Nintendo brand, with the theme of Super Nintendo elements, developed only with HTML and CSS.

 # Layout